9

 Is McLean Gardens a good place to live?

 McLean Gardens is a good place to live, receiving 3.7 stars from its residents.
-McLean Gardens is considered somewhat walkable and bikeable with good transit options.
+McLean Gardens is considered fairly walkable and bikeable with great transit options.
 McLean Gardens has 6 parks for recreational activities.
 It is very dense in population with 23.6 people per acre and a median age of 39.
 The average household income is $158,217 which is above the national average.
 College graduates make up 92.8% of residents.
 A majority of residents in McLean Gardens are renters, with 61% of residents renting and 39% of residents owning their home.
 A local real estate agent serving McLean Gardens can help you decide if this neighborhood is the right one for you.
 Learn more on our McLean Gardens neighborhood guide.

 Is McLean Gardens, DC a safe neighborhood?